Best Mouthwash of 2021

-There were a few products like the Crest ProHealth Advanced Alcohol-Free Extra Deep, ACT Kids Anticavity Fluoride, and Listerine Healthy White Vibrant Multi-Action Fluoride that have no- (or low) alcohol formulas but still tingled, stung, or otherwise did not taste pleasant.
+A few products, like the Crest ProHealth Advanced Alcohol-Free Extra Deep, ACT Kids Anticavity Fluoride, and Listerine Healthy White Vibrant Multi-Action Fluoride, have no (or low) alcohol formulas but still tingled, stung, or otherwise did not taste pleasant.
 The Solimo Tartar Control Plus has a potent alcohol content that stung during use.

 Whether you are looking for powerfully fresh breath or a mouthwash that won't leave your mouth burning, we hope that this expert review gives you the information you need to find the right product for you.
 Here's to a healthy smile!